bryanluwz/SC1015-Mini-Project-SC17-Group-7/README.md

 We used a couple of datasets for training and testing purposes, which are the [IMDB review dataset from kaggle](https://www.kaggle.com/datasets/utathya/imdb-review-dataset) and another [control IMDB dataset from kaggle](https://www.youtube.com/watch?v=dQw4w9WgXcQ) as a benchmark for our model.

-We went ahead and cleaned the datasets to our needs and save it into a separate zipped csv file. ผ(•̀_•́ผ)
+We went ahead and cleaned the datasets to our needs and save it into a separate zipped csv file.

 - [imdb_master_cleaned.csv](./datasets/imdb_master_cleaned.zip)
 - [IMDB_dataset_cleaned.csv](./datasets/IMDB_dataset_cleaned.zip)